aquariidev/aquarii-ui/packages/docs/content/docs/button.md

 ## Circle Button

-If the inner button does not have same height and size it will create a pill button, you can use this props to create icon button.
+If the inner button does not have same height and width size it will create a pill button, you can use this props to create icon button.

 <div class="flex items-center">
   <aq-button circle type="primary mr-2">Circle Button</aq-button>